droxey/tdd-bdd-challenge/README.md

 ## TDD Practice (70 Minutes)

 Use the [in-class-tdd](in-class-tdd/README.md) project in this repo as a starting point.
 I recommend [forking this starter repo directly](https://github.com/droxey/tdd-bdd-challenge) to best keep track of your changes.
 Feel free to work with a partner.

-The goal is to make each test pass!
+**The goal is to make each test pass before the end of the class period!**

 ### Level 1 Challenges